14 Days Sichuan Wildlife Trip

 8. Are any of these animals dangerous?

-Animals like wild yaks, takin and black bears can pose a real threat to guests, but not to worry.
-Our guides are experienced at mediating a healthy distance between you and any animals we encounter.
+Animals like Wild Yak, Takin and Asiatic Black Bears can pose a real threat to guests.
+Don't worry, our guides are experienced at mediating a healthy distance between you and any animals we encounter.
 In most cases, we will also be watching these animals from the safe vantage of a van.

 9. Will there be opportunities to purchase local souvenirs during this tour?

 As we travel through Tibetan communities, there will be many opportunities to purchase keepsakes from local vendors.
-Our guides are happy to help you barter.
+Our guides are happy to help.